criticalmanufacturing/portal-sdk/README.md

 ### undeploy

-[Preview] Creates a new CustomerEnvironment's version and terminates the other versions, removing deployments.
+Creates a new CustomerEnvironment's version and terminates the other versions, removing deployments.
 This feature is in preview and may change.

 Equivalent to powershell cmdlet <a href="#undeploy-environment">Undeploy-Environment</a>